Abaeté: Hydrography

+Abaeté lies entirely within the São Francisco River basin.
+Its territory extends across two of Minas Gerais's water-management regions: the Afluentes do Alto São Francisco basin, known as SF1, and the basin surrounding the Três Marias Reservoir, known as SF4.
+The Ribeirão Marmelada crosses the urban area, while the wider drainage network flows toward the São Francisco River and the Três Marias Reservoir.

+Climate and vegetation

+Abaeté has warm, rainy summers and a pronounced dry season during the winter.
+Its climate is classified as Cwa under the Köppen climate classification, with average annual precipitation of about 1400 mm.

+The municipality lies within the Cerrado biome.
+Its native vegetation includes several forms of cerrado, including cerrado sensu stricto, together with gallery forest and riparian woodland along streams.
+More humid areas contain transitional patches of secondary forest.

 Etymology

-Abaeté, of Tupi-Guarani origin, means strong man or brave man and was the word by which the local natives called themselves.
-The first name of the settlement was Nossa Senhora das Dores do Marmelada.
+The name Abaeté comes from the Tupi words abá, meaning "person" or "man", and eté, meaning "true".
+It is commonly translated as "true man".
+The settlement was formerly known as Marmelada or Nossa Senhora do Patrocínio do Marmelada.

 Economy

 The most important economic activities are cattle raising, commerce and agriculture.
 The GDP in 2005 was R$162 million, of which, 89 million came from services.
 Abaeté is in the top tier of municipalities in the state with regard to economic and social development.
 In 2007 there were three banking agencies in the town.
 There was a small retail infrastructure serving the surrounding area of cattle and agricultural lands.
 In 2007, there were 3,629 automobiles in all of the municipality, about one for every six inhabitants.

 In 2007, in the rural area, there were 989 establishments occupying 136,000 hectares.
 About 2,500 persons were employed in agriculture.
 264 of the municipality's farms had tractors, a ratio of one in four farms.
 There were 87,000 head of cattle in 2006, of which, 16,000 head were dairy cows.
 In permanent crops, there were 4,400 hectares planted, while in perennial crops, 4,700 hectares were planted.
 The crops with a planted area of more than 200 hectares were sugarcane and corn.